boschresearch/image-render-automation/docs/source/products/analyze.md

 <img style="width: 800px; padding-left: 20px; padding-right: 20px;border: 5px solid;" src="assets/analysis-output-01.png">

-The analysis actually found that all expected 10 configurations are missing for render quality 4 (`rq0004`) and configurations 3 to 10 are missing for render quality 256 (`rq0256`).
+The analysis actually found that all expected 10 configurations (as specified in `lGroupVarValues`) are missing for render quality 4 (`rq0004`) and configurations 3 to 10 are missing for render quality 256 (`rq0256`).
 If you are only interested in one of the render qualities, then replace the `!rq` variable in the production configuration with the corresponding fixed folder name, e.g. `rq0256`.

 The analysis result is also stored in a json file.
 You can use this to re-render a set of configuration indices.